fluent/fluent-plugin-sql/README.md

 SELECT * FROM *table* WHERE *update\_column* > *last\_update\_column\_value* ORDER BY *update_column* ASC LIMIT 500

 What you need to configure is *update\_column*.
-The column needs to be updated every time when you update the row so that this plugin detects newly updated rows.
-Generally, the column is a timestamp such as `updated_at`.
-If you omit to set the column, it uses primary key.
-And this plugin can't detect updated but it only reads newly inserted rows.
+The column should be incremental column (such as AUTO\_ INCREMENT primary key) so that this plugin reads newly INSERTed rows.
+Alternatively, it should be updated every time when you update the row (such as `updated_at` column) so that this plugin reads the UPDATEd rows as well.
+If you omit to set *update\_column* parameter, it uses primary key.

 It stores last selected rows to a file named state\_file to not forget the last row when fluentd restarted.